Workable/orka/docs/request-context.md

 {
   "requestContext": {
     "enabled": true,
-    "logKeys": ["requestId", "visitor", "correlationId"],  // These are the keys that will be appended automatically to your logs
+    "logKeys": ["requestId", "visitor", "correlationId", "propagatedHeaders"],  // These are the keys that will be appended automatically to your logs
-    "istioTraceContextHeaders": {
+    "propagatedHeaders": {
       "enabled": true,
-      "headers": ["x-request-id", "x-b3-traceid", "x-b3-spanid", "x-b3-parentspanid", "x-b3-sampled", "x-b3-flags", "x-ot-span-context"]
+      "headers": ["cf-ray", "x-request-id", "x-b3-traceid", "x-b3-spanid", "x-b3-parentspanid", "x-b3-sampled", "x-b3-flags", "x-ot-span-context"]
-    },
-    "headerPropagation": {
-      "enabled": true,
-      "headers": ["cf-ray"]
     }
   }
 }